 Free Free Free!

-Probably the most vital benefit of using free WordPress themes is the fact that it won’t even cost you a penny.
+The most vital benefit of free WordPress themes is that they won’t even cost you a penny.
 This benefit is perfect for those individuals who are simply itching for a change or experimenting with a new idea.
 Paid themes cost an average of over $55.
-On the other hand, there are many vendors that don’t approve money-back guarantees.
-Therefore, to reduce the risk, going for something free is always a smarter choice.
+On the other hand, many vendors don’t approve of money-back guarantees.
+Therefore, going for something free is always a wiser choice to reduce the risk.

-The safe part about using free themes is that you can get them approved through a multi-step process on WordPress.
+The safe part about free themes is that you can get them approved through a multi-step process on WordPress.
 So no need to worry about verification.
-Also, you can always buy the paid version of a free theme as well.
+Also, you can always buy the paid version of a free theme.

 Cons of Using Free WordPress Themes

-Majority of free themes have thousands, sometimes even millions of downloads.
-That means, there are many sites already surfing the net similar to yours.
+The majority of free themes have thousands, sometimes even millions of downloads.
+That means there are many sites already surfing the net similar to yours.

 A free theme usually has limited features.
 That means you can’t go for customized features to make your website look high-end or well customized.

-If you ever get lost or end up in a dead-end, no one is coming to rescue you.
-Due to the theme’s zero cost nature, the provider won’t offer support to any user.
-That means you’re simply on your own if you opt for this option.
+If you ever get lost or end up at a dead end, no one is coming to rescue you.
+Due to the theme’s zero-cost nature, the provider won’t offer support to any user.
+That means you’re on your own if you opt for this option.

 Pros of Using Paid WordPress Themes